 Justin’s note: Today, in continuation of our special holiday series, Doug shares his thoughts on one of today’s most troubling trends: the fast-rising cost of a college education.

-Read our conversation below to see why Doug says relying on—and paying for—today's educational paradigm "makes as much sense as entering a Model T Ford in the 24 Hours of Le Mans"…
+Read on to see why Doug says relying on—and paying for—today's educational paradigm “makes as much sense as entering a Model T Ford in the 24 Hours of Le Mans”…

 Justin: Doug, I recently had an interesting conversation with my sister.

 She told me that her financial advisor suggested she start setting aside $500 to $1,000 a month to pay for her son’s college education.
 That’s because a four-year college education is apparently going to cost between $400,000 and $500,000 18 years from now.

 Her advisor clearly arrived at this figure based on how fast college tuition costs have been rising, which is about 6% per year based on my research.

 But you have to wonder if the cost can keep rising at this rate.
 It seems to me that no one will go to college if it’s going to cost a half-million bucks.

 Doug: Well, the first thing—my advice to your sister is to get a new financial advisor.
 I fear that she’s relying on a complete imbecile.
 She should fire him immediately, and for a number of reasons.

 Number one is his assumption that the trend of higher college costs is going to continue to a totally unaffordable level.
 In fact, the cost/benefit ratio of going to college is already so out of whack that the whole system has to change radically.
 A college degree, even now, is of only marginal value; most everybody has one.
 And things that everybody has are devalued.
 You’re quite correct that colleges and universities today are dead ducks as businesses.
 Unless you’re going to learn a trade, like doctoring or lawyering, or you’re going for science, engineering, or math, where you need the formal discipline and where you need lab courses, it’s a total misallocation, even a waste of money to go to college today.